 Maybe you already had this figured out, but I didn’t … not exactly anyway.

-What I didn’t have was a manifesto, a document – something in black and white that I could point to and say – These are the things I am willing put definition to.
+What I didn’t have was a manifesto, a document – something in black and white that I could point to and say – These are the things I am willing to put definition to.
 These are the things I believe in.
 Here are the lines that can’t be crossed.
 Here are the things I’m willing to defend.

 So I sat down and started writing.